- 1 Melasma Treatments in Singapore

 ◦ A change in hormones: Pregnant women often get melasma.
 When melasma appears in pregnant women, it is called chloasma, or the mask of pregnancy.
 Birth control pills and hormone replacement medicine also trigger melasma.

-◦ Skin care products: If a cosmetic product irritates your skin, melasma can
+◦ Skin care products: If a cosmetic product irritates your skin, melasma can be worsened.

 Women are far more likely than men to get melasma.
 It is so common during pregnancy that melasma is termed “the mask of pregnancy”.